Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Proofs

 \textit{Proof of Theorem \ref{thm:normal}}.
-We will follow the same notation as in \cref{sec:basicalgo} and keep in mind the simplification in notation discussed before the beginning of \cref{sec:varest}.
+We will follow the same notation as in \cref{sec:basicalgo} and keep in mind the simplification in notation discussed at the end of \cref{sec:assumption}.
 We first focus on the case of Variant I and or simplicity of notation we define $M_n = {n \choose k_n}$ and $T_I = T(x;Z_I^{(0)})+T(x;Z_I^{(1)})$.
 Then we have that

 where the sum $(I)$ is over all subsets $I \subseteq [n]; |I| = k$.
 Now we define $\tilde{F}(x) = \frac1{M_n} \sum_{(I)} T_I$ and $w'_I = w_I^{(0)}-1$ to be independent binary random variables with the following properties